Bullock Texas State History Museum Wedding

 Golden Hour at UT — Where It All Started

 After the ceremony, we went back to the beginning.
-The University of Texas at Austin campus in fall, at sunset, is something I won’t soon forget.
+The University of Texas at Austin campus in fall, at sunset, is really something.

-The light came in low and warm, the kind that turns everything it touches into something worth keeping.
-There’s a particular stillness that settles over campus in the early evening — and Ofelia and Aidán moved through it like they’d been there a thousand times.
+The light came in low and warm.
+Ofelia and Aidán moved through campus like they'd been there a thousand times.
 Because they had.

-This is what I love most about portrait time woven into wedding days: it’s not a photo stop, it’s a breath.
+This is what I love most about portrait time on a wedding day — it's not a photo stop, it's just a breath.
 No timeline pressure, no guests waiting.
-Just the two of them in a place that carries their whole story, moving the way they actually move together.
-I observed.
-I waited.
-And when the light hit just right and they forgot I was there — that’s when I photographed.
+Just the two of them in a place that's part of their story, moving the way they actually move together.

 The Reception at the Bullock Texas State History Museum

-The Bullock at night, lit by candlelight, with the right people inside it — there’s a reason couples keep choosing this space.
+The Bullock at night, with the right people inside it — there's a reason couples keep choosing this space.

 On Photographing Days Like This One